ysgurjar/ci-pp1-magic-masala/README.md

 #### Logo

-- Clicable, fixed size logo that brings the users back to home page.
+- Clicable, fixed size logo that brings the users back to home page. **User story covered: A1, B1**
 - Implemented on all three pages.

 ![Logo](assets/images/logo.jpg)

 #### Navigation
 - Laid out at known, top section of webpage.
 Included in semantic header section for accessibility.
 - Implemented on all three pages.
 - Fully responsive to small screen size